ForecastHealth/botech-protocol/README.md

 Complex models mean complex behaviours can be captured (e.g. feedback loops, dynamic changes to the model).
 Understandable models mean that different groups can assess and use models.
 Reproducibility means that assumptions are transparent, and that groups can adapt and rebuild models.
+We also wanted the protocol and implementation to be open-source.
+Intelligence is distributed, and good modelling requires a mix of good software, good topic-experts, and good designers.
+Making botech open-source means that we can leverage this distributed intelligence.

 ## Clarifications